dnlbellfield/dnlbellfield/README.md

 <h1 align="center">Hi there 👋, My name is Daniel</h1>
 <h3 align="center">I am a Software Engineer based in Los Angeles, CA.</h3>

-- 🔭 I’m currently working on [hosting a personal site](www.danielbellfield.com)
+- 🔭 I’m currently working on [hosting and deploying a test site with django and heroku](www.danielbellfield.com)

 - 👨‍💻 All of my projects are available at [www.danielbellfield.com](www.danielbellfield.com)

 - 📝 I regularly write articles on [https://danielbellfield.hashnode.dev/](https://danielbellfield.hashnode.dev/)

-- 💬 Ask me on twitter **https://twitter.com/DanielBellfiel1**
+- 💬 Follow me on twitter **https://twitter.com/DanielBellfiel1**

 - 📫 How to reach me **dnlbellfield@gmail.com**